venkataRamiReddyKuntlapalli/Angular-Doc/README.md

 3. Forms
 4. Directives: https://v17.angular.io/guide/architecture-components#directives

+	In Angular, directives are used to extend the functionality of HTML elements by adding behavior to them.
+There are three main types of directives:

+	a.
+Component Directives – These are the most common directives, essentially a combination of HTML templates and logic.
+Every Angular component is technically a directive.

+	B. Attribute Directives – These modify the appearance or behavior of an element, component, or another directive.
+Examples include:

+		NgClass (adds/removes CSS classes)

+		NgStyle (applies inline styles)

+		NgModel (enables two-way data binding)

+	c.
+Structural Directives – These change the DOM layout by adding or removing elements.
+Examples include:

+		NgIf (conditionally adds/removes elements)

+		NgFor (loops through an array to generate elements)

+		NgSwitch (conditionally renders elements based on a value)

 5. Interceptors

+	In Angular, an Interceptor is a powerful feature that allows you to modify HTTP requests and responses globally before they reach the server or the application.
+It is commonly used for:

+		Authentication: Adding authorization headers to outgoing requests.

+		Logging: Tracking API calls for debugging.

+		Error Handling: Catching and processing errors before they reach the application.

+		Caching: Storing responses to optimize performance

 6. How angular app runs in the DOM while loading in browser
 7. Authentication & Authorization
 8. Diff ng build & ng serve